-DEM505 INTELLIGENCE, SURVEILLANCE, TARGET ACQUISITION, RECONNAISSANCE AND (ISTAR)
+DEM505 Intelligence, Surveillance, Target Acquisition, Reconnaissance And (ISTAR)

 This course examines the key scientific principles involved in military reconnaissance, surveillance, and target acquisition in the context of military operations.
 Included are optical devices, image intensification devices, thermal imagery systems, ground and airborne sensor platforms, and radar (ground, airborne, space borne, weapons locating).
 Surveillance and counter surveillance principles and applications are considered as well as data processing, data fusion and global positioning.
-Students will be provided with information on current military systems, as well as current research and Credit(s): 0.75
+Students will be provided with information on current military systems, as well as current research and development efforts.
+Students will investigate and analyse future military requirements in this area.

-DEM507 MODERN WEAPONS SYSTEMS (MWS)
+DEM507 Modern Weapons Systems (MWS)